openvinotoolkit/training_extensions/misc/pytorch_toolkit/breast_ultrasound_simulation/README.md

                         .
                         .
 ```
 Segmentation masks from [INbreast](http://medicalresearch.inescporto.pt/breastresearch/index.php/Get_INbreast_Database) dataset is used to generate stage 0 simulation results for breast ultrasound.
+Alternate source for INbreast dataset [link](https://www.kaggle.com/ramanathansp20/inbreast-dataset).
+Note that, we have not used INbreast dataset to train these models.
+We demonstrate the ability to simulate breast ultrasound images using a model trained on IVUS dataset.

 ## Pre-trained models